-What are the main allegations against the government and rebels?
+What were the main allegations against the government and rebels?

-It said hospitals, UN centres and ships belonging to the international aid group the Red Cross were deliberately targeted by the army.
+A 2011 UN report said hospitals, UN centres and ships belonging to the Red Cross were deliberately targeted by the army.

 The government was accused of using heavy weaponry and UN images obtained by the BBC appeared to show shelling damage in a government-designated "safe zone" for civilians.